The journey and challenges of changing your role and company

 Alongside moving house, getting married and becoming a first-time parent, changing jobs is seen as being one of the top four most stressful periods in your life.
 Make sure you know exactly what will make you happy and what you want to achieve with a job move.
 The final decision often comes down to your gut feeling: if it still makes sense after gathering as much information as possible and weighing up the pros and cons then it probably is.

-If you would like any advice on your next move whether it be, how to decide what is right for you, how to write a good CV or general interview tips then get in touch with Sellick Partnership today.
+If you would like any advice on your next move, whether it's deciding what is right for you, how to write a good CV or general interview tips, then get in touch with Sellick Partnership today.